bernhardAxonIvy/doc/source/engine-guide/getting-started/linux/install.rst

 Install the Engine
 ------------------

-We suggest that you install the Axon Ivy Engine into a new folder called :file:`/opt/ivy/engine`.
+We suggest that you install the |ivy-engine| into a new folder called :file:`/opt/ivy/engine`.
 Create the directory and change the owner to your current user